Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 When Frank Woolworth was looking for volunteers for the British expedition, Snow was one of the people he approached.
 Unfortunately he had just lost his father and was making arrangements.
 He could not accept.
 A few days after the Liverpool store opened.
 Woolworth asked again.
 He promised an executive role and a major earnings opportunity.

-The second and third British Woolworth stores to open - Fishergate, Preston and London Road, Liverpool, both of which joined the chain in 1910.Snow was elected a Director in 1910, taking the place of Samuel Balfour, who returned to the USA.
-Company records show that John chaired the stockholders meeting in 1912 and secured investor support to double the number of shares in issue.
-This reflected the success of the openings programme, which had gone much faster than Frank Woolworth had originally envisaged.
+The second and third British Woolworth stores to open - Fishergate, Preston and London Road, Liverpool, both of which joined the chain in 1910.Snow was elected a Director in 1910, replacing Samuel Balfour, who returned to the USA.
+Records show that John chaired the stockholders meeting in 1912 and secured investor support to double the number of shares in issue.
+This reflected the success of the expansion programme, which had gone better than planned.

-From 1910 until 1913 Snow worked closely with Woolworth's only English Director, William Stephenson.
-The two men became friends as they used proven techniques from the USA to pinpoint the best towns and buildings for openings across the North.
-By September 1913 the chain had grown to 28 stores.
+From 1910 until 1913 Snow worked closely with the only English Director, William Stephenson.
+The two became friends as they applied proven techniques from the USA to choose locations across the North.
+By September 1913 Woolworth had 28 stores.

-In the Autumn of 1913 Snow was invited to London and offered the prestigious role of Buyer.
-Initially he was given responsibility for china, glassware, celluloid toys and novelties.
+In Autumn 1913 Snow was offered the prestigious role of Buying Director in London.
+Initially he bought China, Glassware, Celluloid Toys and Novelties.
 Some items were chosen at the firm's rented offices in Oxford Street, others on factory visits and at trade shows.
-His first major challenge came in 1914, when he had to find new indigenous sources for items that the firm had previously bought from Continental Europe, as the trade route was brought to a standstill within days of the outbreak of World War I. Snow approached the job with such energy and enthusiasm that most customers did not notice any shortage in-store.
-The firm's growth actually accelerated during the long conflict as the management team grew in confidence.
+His first major challenge came in 1914, when he had to find new indigenous sources for items previously sourced on the Continent.
+The trade route had ceased up within days of the outbreak of World War I. Snow was able to cover the shortfall so that most customers did not notice.
+Growth actually accelerated during the conflict as the formula took hold.

 As Frank Woolworth had predicted he was well on the way to becoming a man of means, thanks to dividends on his Preference Shares.
 He took a smart apartment in Clarendon Court, Maida Vale, which became his London base.

 Victory House, Kingsway, London, which was house the Executive Office of the British Woolworths from 1915 until 1931.
-The elegant offices were rented from the Crown EstateTo celebrate the profit milestone, the firm moved its headquarters to an elegant suite in Victory House, Kingsway, London, WC2 which they rented from the Crown Estate.
+The elegant offices were rented from the Crown EstateAs profits rose, the Board sought new premises for their HQ, securing the upper floors of the newly-built Victory House in Kingsway, WC2, just a stone's throw from W.H.
+Smith's Offices.

 Snow's oak-panelled office became a hub of activity as would-be suppliers queued in search of a Woolworth order.
 The buyer gained a reputation for integrity, treating visitors with charm and respect, while driving a hard bargain.